December 21st 2017

 Buddies in the boardroom: The top 10 dos and don'ts of working with friends

-Is it possible to mix business with buddies - or is it a workplace disaster waiting to happen?
+Is it possible to mix business with friends - or is it a workplace disaster waiting to happen?

-However, imagine if the person sat opposite you was a close, personal friend.
-Would our daily office dilemmas simply fade away?
+Imagine if the person sat opposite your desk was a close, personal friend.
+Would your daily office dilemmas simply fade away?
 Or would they be replaced by a newer, more complex flurry of friend based fracas.
-You might have been the greatest of friends for over 10 years, but after all is said and done, are we really able to mix business with buddies?

 We reached out to Managing Director at Personal Career Management, Corinne Mills to find out - here are her top ten rules to live by if you’re looking to take the plunge and introduce your friends into the workplace.